bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 define_method lets us pull it out into a an each block.
 This cuts lines, and more importantly illuminates the deeper structure of the code.

-Again, this is really clear *at a small scale.* But if you're doing it on a larger scale - say, if you want to extract this code to anything - consider putting it in a class!
+Again, this is really clear *at a small scale.* We can see all the pieces, so we don't need to encapsulate the dynamism.
+If it grew, we'd want to either encapsulate or replace the dynamism by extracting a class.

 ---

 Boring, I know.
-But if you're reading someone else's code, do you want it to be boring or clever?
-Think about giving them the same courtesy.
+But if you're reading code, do you want it to be clever, or boring?

 ---

 Anyway.
 The biggest takeaway I want you to have from this talk is that code is just data to Ruby, and metaprogramming is a technique like any other.
-Feel free to pull it out and use it, but be mindful of the fact that you are always your own maintenance coder - it's easy to break grep, or to damage your ability to debug or extend things later, so always metaprogram *carefully.*
+Feel free to pull it out and use it, but be mindful of the fact that you are always your own maintenance coder - it's easy to break grep, or to damage your ability to debug or extend things later, so always metaprogram *carefully.* Also, always ask yourself if something is really part of the method *name,* or if it's just another parameter.

 ---

 Now that I've said all these things, here's who I am and where you can find me on the Internet!

 Also: I work for Optoro.
 We're based in DC and are working to make the retail returns process greener and more efficient!
-We are awesome and pretty much always hiring, so if you're looking please talk to one of our posse.
-And if you know anyone who'd make a good VP of Design, talk to me and I'll give you a cut of the referral bonus.
+We are always hiring.

 If you're not looking, please consider our online outlet Blinq.com for all your cheap laptop needs.